kdave/btrfs-progs/Documentation/btrfs-scrub.rst

         *device*, cancel it.

-        If a *device* is specified, the corresponding filesystem is found and **btrfs scrub cancel** behaves as if it was called on that filesystem.
+        If a *device* is specified, the corresponding filesystem is found and :command:`btrfs scrub cancel` behaves as if it was called on that filesystem.
-        The progress is saved in the status file so **btrfs scrub resume** can continue from the last position.
+        The progress is saved in the status file so :command:`btrfs scrub resume` can continue from the last position.

 resume [-BdqrR] <path>|<device>